StygianLiege/MTG-Inventory/mtgi-v2/README.md

 MTG Inventory is ready to go!

-To boot up the local server/database, run:

-### `npx json-server --watch data/db.json --port 8000`
+To boot up the local server/database, run `npx json-server --watch data/db.json --port 8000`

-Now open a second terminal and start up the interface with:
+Now open a second terminal and start up the interface with `npm start`

-### `npm start`

 The application will be found at `http://localhost:3000/`.